Trainee Professional Involvement

 United States and Canadian Academy of Pathology (USCAP)

 "The Academy is dedicated to the advancement of Pathology.
 To achieve the objectives and purposes for which the Academy is organized, it shall disseminate knowledge relevant to human, veterinary and comparative pathology by means of educational programs and publications; promote research in pathology; publish information dealing with pathology and related disciplines; convene meetings and congresses for the exchange of scientific information and ideas; and organize symposia, workshops, seminars, courses, conferences and other forums to serve the educational needs of pathologists." (ref.
 USCAP website).
 Membership as a resident is $25 per year and can be submitted as a book fund expense.
 A subscription to Modern Pathology or Laboratory Investigation is included in this cost.
 The annual USCAP meeting is the most well-attended professional conference with regard to the residents and attending staff in our Department.
-The upcoming annual meeting is in Baltimore, Maryland from March 2-8, 2013.
-For additional information about the society, see their website at
+The upcoming annual meeting is in San Diego, California from March 1-7, 2014.
+For additional information about the society, see their website at www.uscap.org.

 Academy of Clinical Laboratory Physicians and Scientists